Type III seesaw with R-parity violation in light of $m_W$ (CDF)

 \textbf{\textit{Gravitino Dark Matter:}}

 In MSSM, a stable neutralino is a standard WIMP candidate for DM.
 Since R-parity is violated in our model, the neutralino is not stable and hence it is not a viable DM candidate.
 We show how a long-lived gravitino is a viable DM candidate.
 Let us consider a gravitino with mass in the few GeV range which mainly decays to $\gamma + \nu$ \cite{ Takayama:2000uz} as shown in the Fig.~\ref{fig:graDM}.
 Its decay width is approximately given by \bea \Gamma_{\psi_{3 / 2} \rightarrow \gamma \nu} \sim \frac{1}{16 \pi m_{3 / 2}} \left|\frac{(m_{3/2})^3}{\langle F\rangle}\right|^{2}\left|\frac{g_{Y}\langle\tilde{\nu}_i\rangle}{m_{\tilde{B}}}\right|^{2}, \eea where $\langle F\rangle$ is the SUSY breaking order parameter, $m_{3/2} \sim \langle F\rangle/M_p$ is the gravitino mass, and $M_p = 2.44\times10^{18}$ is the reduced Planck mass.
 With $m_\nu^{\rm new} = g_{Y}\langle\tilde{\nu}\rangle \sim 10^{-13}$ GeV, $m_{3/2} = {\cal O} (1)$ GeV and $m_{\tilde{B}} = {\cal O} (1)$ TeV, we obtain $\tau_{3/2} \sim 10^{30}$ seconds for the gravitino lifetime, which makes it a viable candidate for (non-thermal) cold DM.
-For a discussion of gravitino DM scenarios in the context of type-III seesaw extended MSSM, see Ref.~\cite{Mohapatra:2008wx}, where the gauge mediated SUSY breaking scenario is unified with the type III seesaw mechanism.
-Also, see Ref.~\cite{Kawai:2021gap} for the discussion of a successful inflation scenario implementation to the model of Ref.~\cite{Mohapatra:2008wx}.
+For a discussion of gravitino DM scenarios in the context of type III seesaw extended MSSM, see Ref.~\cite{Mohapatra:2008wx}.
+In the paper, the type III seesaw extended MSSM is embedded into the SU(5) GUT framework and the gauge mediated SUSY breaking scenario is unified with the type III seesaw mechanism by identifying the type III seesaw messengers (the $SU(2)_L$ triplet chiral superfields) with the messenger fields in the gauge mediated SUSY breaking scenario.
+Furthermore, it has been shown in Ref.~\cite{Kawai:2021gap} that a successful inflation scenario can be implemented to this model.
 Since the inclusion of the R-parity violating term does not alter the underlying physics of these scenarios, we can realize both of these scenarios in our model.
-Finally, it is straightforward to embed our scenario in a GUT framework such as $SU(5)$ (see, for example, Ref.~\cite{Mohapatra:2008wx}).